-As a member of Archbishop Ilsley Catholic School Sixth Form I will:
+ATTENDANCE: As a member of Archbishop Ilsley Catholic School Sixth Form I will:

-- Ensure 95%+ attendance to all lessons and tutor time sessions - Remain on site from 8.40am to 3.15pm with the exception of lunchtime.
+- Ensure 95%+ attendance to all lessons and tutor time sessions (see Attendance Protocols) - Remain on site from 8.40am to 3.15pm with the exception of lunchtime.
 4.15pm if you have a sixth period - Be punctual to all lessons including enrichment, CoRE, tutor time, assemblies and Study sessions - Engage in at least one week of Work Experience in Year 12 - Ensure my parents/guardians report any absence as soon as possible to the Sixth Form Admin Support - Make medical appointments outside the school day and apply for pre-authorisation for university visits, driving lessons or medical appointments that take place during the school day - Use the Victoria Road entrance and sign in via Inventory in Main Reception when arriving/leaving school. - Wear my identification card and lanyard at all times

-To ensure academic success at Sixth Form I will:
+STUDY OBLIGATIONS: To ensure academic success at Sixth Form I will:

-- Ensure every assignment, piece of coursework or homework is submitted in accordance with my teacher's deadlines - Complete all classwork and homework to a high standard and to the best of my ability and engage in proactive study - Work hard towards achieving or exceeding my learning targets - Ask for help from staff to ensure support is being provided to meet my needs - Inform my tutor if there are circumstances that may affect my learning - Complete any work missed due to absence - Keep my folders up to date for each subject - Plan and manage deadlines and revision on an ongoing basis - Make use of the Sixth Form study areas between the hours of 7.30am and 4.15pm - Engage in no more than 10 hours a week of part time employment - Take up opportunities offered for further study, enrichment and leadership - Check emails daily to receive messages from staff and for career opportunities
+- Ensure every assignment, piece of coursework or homework is submitted in accordance with my teacher's deadlines - Complete all classwork and homework to a high standard and to the best of my ability and engage in proactive study - Work hard towards achieving or exceeding my learning targets - Ask for help from staff to ensure support is being provided to meet my needs - Inform my tutor if there are circumstances that may affect my learning - Complete any work missed due to absence - Keep my folders up to date for each subject - Plan and manage deadlines and revision on an ongoing basis - Make effective use of the Sixth Form study areas between the hours of 7.30am and 4.15pm